cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 Adding Live Compilation requires just 2 simple changes to the current setup.

+## Enabling the File Watcher

 Firstly, change the Docker Container startup command to include the `watch` parameter, like so: `ENTRYPOINT ["dotnet", "watch", "run"]`.
 This uses the file watcher tool built into the .NET CLI, which will watch for file changes in your project, and run the command it is instructed to - in this case `run`, the same command we were using before to build and run the app.

+## Mounting the Source Files as a Volume in the Container

 Secondly, given the application is running inside Docker, we need to mount the source files as a volume in the Container.
 This allows the Container to still be connected to the project files on the host machine, allowing the File Watcher to detect any changes made.
 Without the volume mounting, the File Watcher would never know of any changes, and so would not know when to execute the `run` command again, nor would it have the updated source files.
 To mount the source files as a volume, we need to add a volume mapping in the Docker Compose file from the `server` directory on the host machine which holds the WebAPI project, to the `app` directory inside the Container.
 The Docker Compose file should now look like this: